AaronRDurant/aaron-durant/README.md

 ## To Do ✅

-- Dark mode 🌃🌙
+- Dark mode 🌃 🌙
-- Unique descriptions for each page to improve SEO
 - A more striking layout for the lists of blog posts and projects
-- Social media buttons on the front page
+- Unique image meta tag for each blog post
 - Responsiveness improvements for some device sizes

 That's not to mention an ultra-minimalist design I'm beginning to develop for a version 2.0, which I'm planning to complete in time for my birthday in March 2023!